-Bring the application form and a copy of your current Cornell transcript to the meeting with the Director of Undergraduate Studies.
+Bring the application and a Cornell transcript (either official or informal)to the meeting with the Director of Undergraduate Studies.
 (The informal transcript that is available to you through "student center" is acceptable.)

 Return the approved forms to the Asian Studies Department Office, 350 Rockefeller Hall.

 To be eligible for honors in Asian Studies, students must have a cumulative grade average of 3.7 in all Asian Studies courses and must successfully complete an honors essay during their senior year.
 Students who wish to be considered for honors should apply to the Director of Undergraduate